GXT-xinn/Location-based-Asset-Management-App/README.md

 # Asset Condition Assessment App

 A technical guide for an asset condition assessment app.
 The asset condition assessment app contains two parts: Asset Creation App and Condition Assessment App.
 Asset Creation App only available on large or extra large screen devices, like browser.
 Condition Assessment App is only activated on a small or medium screen devices, like smartphone.
 This app allows the user to create a new asset by clicking on the map (through browser) and allows the user to capture the condition of an asset (through phone) by press on a marker on a Leaflet map.
-Asset Creation App is able to save new assets information,including location, asset name, and installation date, to the database.
+Asset Creation App is able to save new assets information, including location, asset name, and installation date, to the database.
 It is also able to retrieve asset information to serve the Condition Assessment App.
 The Condition Assessment App is able to save new condition report to the database and retrieve the conditions of existed assets information from the database.

 All assets are displayed as POINTS on the Leaflet map.